-If you have HS, it does not mean the there is a 100% chance your children will have it.
+If you have HS, it does not mean there is a 100% chance your children will have it.
 About 1 in 3 people with HS have a family history.
 If your child does develop HS, your experience will help them a lot!
-You can help them find a provider who knows about HS and help them choose treatment.
+You can help them find a provider who knows about HS and help them choose a treatment path.

 What will happen with my HS if I get pregnant?

-HS is caused by the immune system and the immune system adapts during pregnancy – some women notice their HS gets worse, some have no change in their HS activity, and others notice it gets better.
+HS is caused by the immune system and the immune system adapts during pregnancy.
+Some women notice their HS gets worse, while some have no change in their HS activity, and others notice it gets better.
 Some treatments can’t be used during pregnancy, but others can be used safely.

 Can I prevent HS?

-No, you couldn’t have done anything to completely stop HS if it happens to you.
+No, you couldn’t have done anything to completely stop HS.
 In part, this is because HS is caused by genetics – the building blocks of your body and you can’t re-program this...yet!

 How is HS treated?

-There are multiple therapies available to treat HS, including medications, procedures (or surgeries), other approaches (avoiding things that aggravate, smoking, diet, and more) can be effective.
+There are multiple therapies available to treat HS, including medications, procedures (or surgeries), even lifestyle choices (avoiding things that aggravate, smoking, diet, and more) may be effective.
 Try this decision aid to help determine the best treatment for you.

 Does HS get better with time?

-HS often starts when people are in their teens or 20’s and not so often when people are in their 50’s or 60’s.
+HS often starts when people are in their teens or 20’s and less often when people are in their 50’s or 60’s.
 HS is caused by the immune system, and most conditions caused by the immune system get less active later in life.